The ships and operators we trust most.

 Inuit educators from both Greenland and Nunatsiavut sail with every voyage.
 Cultural context is built into the itinerary, not added on.

-Modern Infinity-class expedition ship chartered by Adventure Canada for the Arctic and Atlantic Canada seasons.
+Modern expedition ships chartered for Arctic, Atlantic Europe, and European North Atlantic seasons.

 An honest read